 Can I deduct the carrying costs in the month of July?

-We engaged a property manager to advertise the property for July, but most tenants can’t commit to start until August.
+We engaged a property rental management service to advertise the property for July, but most tenants can’t commit to start until August.

 Property is available for rent.
 It is in great shape and doesn’t even need any repairs.